-- A longer-than-expected coronavirus crisis that weakens macroeconomic fundamentals and the mortgage market in Spain beyond Fitch's current base case.
-CE ratios cannot fully compensate credit losses and cash flow stresses associated with the current rating scenarios, all else being equal.
-To approximate this scenario, a rating sensitivity has been conducted by increasing default rates by 30% and haircutting recovery expectations by 30%, which would imply a downgrade of between one and two rating categories for most of the notes. - For TDA 30's class A notes' rating, transaction liquidity positions weaken due to large take ups on mortgage payment moratoriums and new defaults as a consequence of the coronavirus crisis.
+- A longer-than-expected coronavirus crisis that deteriorates macroeconomic fundamentals and the mortgage market in Spain beyond Fitch's current base case.
+CE ratios cannot fully compensate the credit losses and cash flow stresses associated with the current ratings scenarios, all else being equal.
+To approximate this scenario, a rating sensitivity has been conducted by increasing default rates by 15% and cutting recovery expectations by 15%, which would imply downgrades of up to one category for the notes. - For TDA 30's class A notes' rating, the transaction's liquidity position weakens due to large take ups on mortgage payment moratoriums and new defaults as a consequence of the coronavirus crisis.